About me

 Prince XML

-I have a vast experience in styling PDF templates with HTML, CSS, a touch of XSLT, and the Prince XML converter.
+I have extensive experience in styling PDF templates with HTML, CSS, a touch of XSLT, and the Prince XML converter.
 To reduce the code maintenance time, I always make my templates modular, customizable, and extensible.

 Hugo